juliangruber/agent/README.md

     docker build -t pi-sandbox -f Dockerfile.pi .
     ```

-1. Add the contents of [agent.sh](./agent.sh) to your shell profile
+1. Add the contents of [agent.sh](./agent.sh) to your shell profile and reload